atdheekurteshi/weatherpredictor/README.md

 Weather Forecast Predictor

-It is a simple Web App Application that is built using Boostratp Twitter , JQuery and PHP.
-Feel free to play around with it.
+It is a simple Web App Application that is built using Boostratp Twitter, JQuery and PHP feel free to play around with it.